mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     By default, the Secrets Engine will mount at the name of the engine.
 To enable the Secrets Engine at a different path, use the `-path` argument.

-1. It's necessary to generate and configure a MongoDB Atlas Programmatic API Key for your organization that has sufficient permissions to allow Vault to create other Programmatic API Keys.
+2. It's necessary to generate and configure a MongoDB Atlas Programmatic API Key for your organization or project that has sufficient permissions to allow Vault to create other Programmatic API Keys.

     In order to grant Vault programmatic access to an organization or project using only the [API](https://docs.atlas.mongodb.com/api/) you need to create a MongoDB Atlas Programmatic API